 PCI DSS or the Payment Card Industry Data Security Standard is a list of standards for securing payment processing details.
 If your company even touches payment information, whether you’re storing the information or just accepting, processing, or transmitting it, then you’re responsible for maintaining a secure environment for that data.
 That’s why more and more companies are using third-party providers to handle payment processing.
 If payments are routed through another site entirely, your liabilities are limited.

-How do you know which processing service provides the best PCI compliance?
+How do you know which processing service provides the best compliance?

 The best way to know which service is for you is to start studying your own business.
 How do you usually get paid?
 Online stores will have a lot of individual transactions.
 Subscription service providers, whether they provide online services or something physical like landscaping, may have automatic payments.
 If your company provides freelance services, you may need to invoice clients for monthly services or varying amounts.